-As at 1 January 2019, other than IFRS 16, there were no other new standards effective and relevant for the Group's operations for which adoption had a material impact on the Group's financial statements.
+As at January 1, 2019, other than IFRS 16, there were no other new standards effective and relevant for the Group's operations for which adoption had a material impact on the Group's financial statements.

-The following accounting standards have been issued by the International Accounting Standards (IASB) but are not yet effective for the Group and earlier application is permitted.
-However, the Group has not earlier applied the following accounting standards in preparing these financial statements.
+The following accounting standards have been issued by the International Accounting Standards (IASB) but are not yet effective for the Group and earlier application is permitted; however, the Group has not early applied the following accounting standards in preparing these financial statements.